 - Unsecured loans received from promoters.

-- Any monetary payment or such amount received by the company from either a Nidhi Company or by a manner of subscription in respect of chit which was made under the Chit Funds Act, 1982.
+- Any monetary payment or such amount received by the company from either a Nidhi Company or by a manner of subscription in respect of a chit which was made under the Chit Funds Act, 1982.

 xii.
 Any amount received by the company from a collective investment scheme, alternate investment funds, or mutual funds registered with SEBI.